-Or so I thought before I started working with CHOICE's dishwasher wiz, Ashley Iredale.
-Spend time with him in our testing labs and you quickly learn there's a big gap between beginner and boss level when it comes to getting the best clean from your machine.
-Turns out I've been a novice for decades.
+But spend some time with CHOICE's dishwasher whiz Ashley Iredale in our testing labs and you'll quickly learn there's a big gap between beginner and boss level when it comes to getting the best clean from your machine.

-In contrast, Ash and our lab team have been testing and reviewing dishwashers for years.
-Along the way, they've regularly uncovered the best models, exposed serious shockers and even cooked dinner in a dishwasher (honey soy salmon!).
+Ashley and our lab team have been testing and reviewing dishwashers for years.
+Along the way, they've regularly uncovered the best dishwasher models, exposed serious dishwasher shockers and even cooked dinner in a dishwasher (yes, really – honey soy salmon!).

 Ashley has been testing whitegoods for years.

 Interestingly, the test's top cleaner – Aldi Logix Platinum 18 in 1 Dishwashing Tablets – costs just 19 cents a wash, while the second-top scorers (two Finish Powerball Ultimate products) cost up to $1.87 per wash.
 That's nearly 10 times the price of the Aldi product!

 It just shows that choosing wisely makes a huge difference to how much you're splashing out on your dishes over time.

 Choosing wisely makes a huge difference to how much you're splashing out on your dishes over time

 Ashley says there are other downsides to using bad detergents.

 "Not only do you run the risk of your plates coming out dirty, some cheap and nasty detergents contain harsh abrasive agents that can actually dull or wear away your delicate glassware fairly rapidly."

 "Other detergents may not contain rinse aid, meaning they won't wash or dry as well.